DioCrafts/ai-book-summarizer/README.md

 ## Example Usage

 ### Input
-Place a PDF named `software-architecture.pdf` in the project root.
+Place a PDF named `meditations.pdf` in the project root.

 ### Command
 ```bash